 The performance participation allocation is calculated as the lesser of: (1) 12.5% of (a) the annual total return amount less (b) any loss carryforward; and (2) the amount equal to (x) the annual total return amount, less (y) any loss carryforward, less (z) the amount needed to achieve an annual total return amount equal to 5.0% of the NAV per Fund Interest at the beginning of such year (the "Hurdle Amount").
 The foregoing calculations are calculated on a per Fund Interest basis and multiplied by the weighted average Fund Interests outstanding during the year.
 In no event will the performance participation allocation be less than zero.
 Accordingly, if the annual total return amount exceeds the Hurdle Amount plus the amount of any loss carryforward, then the Special Unit Holder will earn a performance component equal to 100.0% of such excess, but limited to 12.5% of the annual total return amount that is in excess of the loss carryforward.

 The "annual total return amount" referred to above means all distributions paid or accrued per Fund Interest plus any change in NAV per Fund Interest since the end of the prior calendar year, adjusted to exclude the negative impact on annual total return resulting from our payment or obligation to pay, or distribute, as applicable, the performance participation allocation as well as ongoing distribution fees (i.e., our ongoing class-specific fees).
 If the performance participation allocation is being calculated with respect to a year in which we complete a liquidity event, for purposes of determining the annual total return amount, the change in NAV per Fund Interest will be deemed to equal the difference between the NAV per Fund Interest as of the end of the prior calendar year and the value per Fund Interest determined in connection with such liquidity event, as described in the Advisory Agreement.
 The "loss carryforward" referred to above tracks any negative annual total return amounts from prior years and offsets the positive annual total return amount of the calculation of the performance participation allocation.
-The loss carryforward was zero as of December 31, 2022.
+We completed the 2023 calendar year with an annual total return loss and therefore have a loss carryforward that will apply to future performance participation allocations.
+The loss carryforward as of December 31, 2023 was approximately \$1.47 per Fund Interest (unaudited).
+Realization of the loss carryforward is contingent on future performance.
+Even after the offset of the loss carryforward, future performance participation allocations will be subject to the Hurdle Amount.